 I don’t have enough sugar maples – can I tap from other maples?

 You can, but their sugar concentration will be lower resulting in more sap needing to be tapped to make sufficient maple syrup, however sugar concentrations can vary.
-The average is 2% but as you’ll see towards the end of this report.
+The average is 2%.

 When will the sap flow?